What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Benefits of Knowledge Base

-As a business owner or manager, you’re always looking for ways to improve operations, increase efficiency, and reduce costs.
-One way to achieve these goals is by implementing a knowledge base.
+One way to achieve business goals is by implementing a knowledge base.
 But you might be asking yourself, “Why does my business need a knowledge base?”
+Let’s explore the benefits.

 • Enhanced Customer Support